SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 LOOP AT itab ASSIGNING <fs1>.
   <fs1>-carrid = ...
 "The field symbol represents a line of the table.
   <fs1>-connid = ...
 "Components are accessed with the component selector.
-                     "E. g. a new value is assigned.
+                     "Here, a new value is assigned.
   ...
 ENDLOOP.